Women's Prison Association: History

-The WPA has its origins in the Prison Association of New York (now the Correctional Association), founded by Isaac T. Hopper, who had also been active as an abolitionist Quaker.
+WPA has its origins in the Prison Association of New York (now the Correctional Association), founded by Isaac T. Hopper, who had also been active as an abolitionist Quaker.
 A task force was set up to investigate the conditions facing incarcerated women New York, and it was established in January 1845 as the Female Department of the Prison Association.
 Prominent members included Hopper's daughter Abigail Hopper Gibbons and novelist Catharine Sedgwick.

-From the outset, the Female Department criticized New York City-area prisons as inadequate, urging that "a home needs to be provided for the homeless; other doors need to be open to them than those that lead to deeper infamy."
+From the outset, the Female Department criticized New York City–area prisons as inadequate, urging that "a home needs to be provided for the homeless; other doors need to be open to them than those that lead to deeper infamy."
 By the summer of 1845, the Female Department founded Hopper Home, what would today be called a halfway house, focused on training and rehabilitation of former prisoners or homeless.
 The Home was originally on Fourth Street near Eighth Avenue in Manhattan; it later moved to 191 Tenth Avenue.
-In 1874, it was moved to its present building at 110 Second Avenue.
+In 1874, it was moved to 110 Second Avenue.
+Hopper Home was sold in 2024 due to physical damage from a fire that originated in a neighboring property, which forced the closure of the facility.

 In 1853, the Female Department separated from the Prison Association and was chartered by New York State as the Women's Prison Association, with Abigail Gibbons as its leader.
 The association gained influence.
-Some of its battles—such as against overcrowded jails— have been perpetual, but WPA lobbying has achieved policy and program changes.
-For instance, female matrons were hired in all state penal facilities holding women prisoners, a separate reformatory for women and girls was established in Bedford, New York, and the policy was adopted that women prisoners would be searched only by female matrons.
+Some of its battles—such as against overcrowded jails—have been perpetual, but WPA lobbying has achieved policy and program changes.
+For instance, female matrons were hired in all state penal facilities holding women prisoners, a separate reformatory for women and girls was established in Bedford, New York with the guidance of WPA, and the policy was adopted that women prisoners would be searched only by female matrons.

 In the 1930s, in the face of the economic exigencies of the Great Depression, the Women's Prison Association was the first women's group to call for the decriminalization of prostitution.

-After more than a century of operation, the WPA received its first governmental funding in the 1960s; the funding came from the federal government.
+After more than a century of operation, WPA received its first governmental funding in the 1960s; the funding came from the federal government.
 In the 1980s, Hopper Home was contracted as a federal work release facility, but that contract ended in 1990.

+In 2012, the organization launched JusticeHome, the nation's first home-based alternatives to incarceration program.

+In 2024, Meg Egan joined WPA as the new chief executive officer.
+Egan previously worked on criminal legal system reform, with most of that work centering on decarceration and improving the conditions of jails.